Showing Posts by Category: Funding

 In addition, both New Destiny and WSFSSH were awarded conditional awards last September for services and operating funds for these new residences in the first round of the Empire State Supportive Housing Initiative, and should be approved as permanent funding as the projects open.

-Congratulations to all!| In the Media, What's New, Funding, New York State
+Congratulations to all!| Funding, New York State

 On December 20, 2016, HUD announced the 2016 Continuum of Care (CoC) awards, both renewals and new awards.
 This returns the program to a regular grant cycle that allows projects that need to be renewed annually to have confidence that they will be funded before the calendar turns.